 To a large extent, what happens at adjacent institutions (e.g. university decisions about raising or lowering GPA admission requirements for high school graduates, transfer students or associate degree holders) can have more impact on Douglas College's enrolment than do decisions made by Douglas College.
-Changes by government in its student financial aid policies can have large impacts on college programs serving particular clienteles.
-Douglas College needs to be viewed not in isolation but as part of a larger educational system .
-The transformation of four local institutions (University College of the Fraser Valley, Kwantlen University College, Capilano College, and the Emily Carr Institute of Art + Design) into universities with no consultation as to implications and issues is especially problematic for Douglas College because the change is bound to have an effect on our enrolment demand.
+Changes by government in its student financial aid policies, for example, can have large impacts on college programs serving particular clienteles.
+Douglas College needs to be viewed not in isolation but as part of a larger educational system.